YingjieQiao/Mine-Sweeping-Game/README.md

 all of which give the result list to `grid_field`, so in the end, only the last list (the one for hard mode) is stored and thus there is no reaction when you click on the UI of easy or medium.

-2. `prototype2.py` is the current working version. `test2` is for compling game screen experiment: Can I create a new `Screen` widget in the middle of the code?
+2. `prototype2.py` is the current working version. `prototype1.py` is for compling game screen experiment: Can I create a new `Screen` widget in the middle of the code? `prototype3.py` is experimenting resetting the game.

 3. or maybe I can make the whole thing into a state machine. input is "easy", "medium", "hard".
 But I still need to figure out how to add in screen in the middle